pivotal/docs-tas-adapter/install.md

 1. Determine the external IP address to use for ingress to your cluster.
 This step varies depending on the IaaS used to provision your cluster.

-   For clusters that support LoadBalancer services, you can obtain the external IP address of the LoadBalancer Service that is associated with Contour's Envoy proxy.
-The Namespace for this service is typically either `tanzu-system-ingress` or `projectcontour` depending on how Contour was installed.
+   For clusters that support LoadBalancer services, you can obtain the external IP address of the LoadBalancer Service associated with Contour's Envoy proxy.
+The namespace for this service is typically either `tanzu-system-ingress` or `projectcontour` depending on how Contour was installed.

    ```bash
    kubectl -n tanzu-system-ingress get service envoy -ojsonpath='{.status.loadBalancer.ingress[*].ip}'